jwworth/til/html/autofocus-a-form-field.md

 No JavaScript required!

 A use case could be a new customer form that an employee fills out multiple times a day.
-Buy autofocusing the first name field, you could save that employee thousands of clicks.
+By autofocusing the first name field, you could save that employee thousands of clicks.

 Carefully consider user experience and accessibility before using this attribute.